FOREX-Ukraine tensions lift dollar, yuan holds firm

 yuan government bonds touched the lowest since mid-2020

-Commonwealth Bank of Australia said contrasting central bank stances may weigh on the yuan but nonetheless expects "China’s strong trade surplus and foreign capital inflows will remain supportive of yuan in 2022."
+Commonwealth Bank of Australia said contrasting central bank stances could weigh on the yuan but nonetheless expects "China’s strong trade surplus and foreign capital inflows will remain supportive of yuan in 2022".

 The commodity reliant Australian and New Zealand dollars